 While it is relatively easy to implement a drag-along clause in a smart contract, there is no straight-forward way to implement a tag-along clause.
 This illustrates that smart contracts are actually not that smart.
 A tag-along clause allows a shareholder to sell shares at the same price if other shareholders sell a large package of shares to a buyer.
 This is difficult to automatically enforce because a transfer of shares (which could easily be detected) does not necessarily imply a sale of shares and even if it does represent a sale, it is unclear what the price was.
 For example, if someone moves 1′000 shares from address 0x123.. to address 0x345.., it is not clear whether the 1′000 shares changed their owner.
 Maybe the holder just moved them to a more secure wallet or a different custodian?
 Furthermore, it would also be possible to sell the shares without moving them to a new address, for example when they are held by an intermediary and assigned to the new owner contractually.
 But even if we could reliably detect transfers of ownership, there is no guarantee that the according payment is visible on the blockchain and that there were no side-agreements between buyer and seller.
 Therefore, the enforcing of a tag-along term necessarily requires human intervention and cannot be automated.
 The same holds for a large number of other contractual clauses.
 We are fortunate that the most important one, the drag-along, can be represented with a relatively simple smart contract.

 For this smart contract, we created a new type of software license, the “MIT License with Automated License Fee Payments”.
 Anyone is free to reuse the code as long as the built-in license fee, paid to Aktionariat AG, is preserved.
-The license fee is due whenever a new acquisition offer is made and is to be payed by the prospective buyer.
+The license fee of three Ether is due whenever a new acquisition offer is made and is to be payed by the prospective buyer.
+This has the nice side-effect of ensuring that the offer is serious.